SherG/perpetual-elm/exampleSite/content/_index.md

 ---
 # Fast funding for small business

-## Whether you're solving an emergency or moving on a  big opportunity, we help you get the best funding deal <em>fast</em>.
-Up to $2 million available.
+## Whether you have an emergency or a  big opportunity, we help you get the best funding deal <em>fast</em>.
+Up to $5 million available.